fll-pigeons/gamechangers/docs/gyro_pid.md

 3. Set the Kp term to a "reasonable" value:
   *  take the maximum value we want to send to the motor's power control (100) and divide by the maximum useable error value (5): 100 / 5 = 20; or
-  * set it to 1 and see waht happens
+  * set it to 1 and see what happens

 4. Run the robot and watch what it does.